MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 - "tophat.param" is required for defining alignment parameters.
 Change the GTF and FASTA reference genome information in this file (line 8 and 14, respectively).
 Everything else will be the same

-- targets.file outlines the experimental design.
+- targets.txt outlines the experimental design.
 See example as a guideline.
   - $Filename lists the absolute pathway to fastq file,
   - $SampleName is a name given to each fastq file and must be unique,
   - $Factor is the experimental condition (i.e. STIM, baseline, day0, etc).